Skip to main content

 });

-// Consume the stream one row at a time using async iteration
+// Process results one row at a time with `for await`

 for await (const row of stream) {